hdeplaen/uotod/README.md

 ## Install
 ### PyPI

-Using PyPI, it suffices to run :code:`pip install uotod`.
+Using PyPI, it suffices to run `pip install uotod`.
 Just rerun this command to update the package to its newest version.

 ### Build From Source